intercity/intercity.io/install/index.md

 ---
 layout: install
-title: Installing Intercity
+title: Install Intercity
 ---

-<h1 class="m-t-0">Installing Intercity</h1>
+<h1 class="m-t-0">Install Intercity</h1>

-You can install the latest version of Intercity on your (cloud) server with a single-command installer script.
-This is the officially supported way of installing Intercity.

-The installer script installs the `intercity-server` command line tool.
-With this tool you can install and update Intercity installations on servers.

-Please follow the next steps to download, install and configure Intercity on your server of choice:
+Intercity is a webbased hosting and server management dashboard that runs on your own server.
+This page explains the official way of installation.

-## Install Intercity Server CLI
+## Installling Intercity

-Run the following command as root on your server.
-This will install the `intercity-server` command line tool.
+To install Intercity, you first need to download the `intercity-server` command line management tool on your server.
+SSH into your server and run the following command as root:

 ```
 curl https://raw.githubusercontent.com/intercity/intercity-server/master/scripts/installer | bash
 ```

-## Install and start Intercity

-In the final output of the installer script, you'll get instructed to run the following command to install and start Intercity itself:
+At the end of the output of this command, you see instructions to run the following command.
+This command will actually download and install the Intercity hosting management dashboard.

 ```
 source /root/.bashrc && intercity-server install
 ```

 This command will return A LOT of output.
 In the end you'll see something like this and you know what Intercity has been successfully installed and running!

 ```
 ---- Starting Intercity